Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Discussion

-Graph convolution operators significantly influence the performance of GCNs, but existing learning theoretic bounds for GCNs do not provide insight into the representation power of the operators.
-We present a NTK based analysis that characterizes different convolutions, thereby proving the strong representation power of $\rmS_{row}$ and explaining why $\rmS_{row}$, and to some extent $\rmS_{sym}$, are preferred in practice (Theorem \ref{th:NTK_diff_op}).
-In contrast to applying spectral analysis of the convolutions to explain over-smoothing, our explicit characterization of the network provides more exact quantification of the impact of over-smoothing in deep GCNs (Corollary \ref{th:ntk_inf_gcn}, see Figure \ref{fig:dcsbm_wo_skip}).
+\textbf{Related Work.} While GNNs are extensively used in practice, their understanding is limited, and the analysis is mostly restricted to empirical approaches \citep{Bojchevski_2018_ICML, zhang_2018_AAAI, Rex_2018_NIPS,Wu_2020_IEEE}.
+Beyond empirical methods, rigorous theoretical analysis using \emph{learning theoretical bounds} such as VC Dimension, \cite{Scarselli_2018_Neuralnet}, PAC-Bayes \cite{liao2020pac}, Lipschitzness analysis \citep{tang2023towards}, or sample complexity using graph topology sampling \citep{li2022generalization} are propounded.
+Rademacher Complexity bounds \citep{Garg_2020_arxiv,NeurIPS2021_Esser} show that normalized graph convolution is beneficial, but those works do not provide insight on the influence of different normalizations on the GCN performance.
+Another possible tool is the NTK using which interesting theoretical insights in deep neural networks are derived (e.g. \citep{du2019gradient}).
+In the context of GNNs, \citet{du2019graph} derives the NTK in the supervised setting (each graph is a data instance to be classified) and empirically studies the NTK performance, however does not extend it to a theoretical analysis, and \citet{krishnagopal2023graph} uses Graph NTK to study convergence of large graphs.
+In contrast, we derive the NTK in the \emph{semi-supervised} setting for GCN with and without skip connections, and use it to further theoretically analyze the influence of different convolutions with respect to over-smoothing.
+Theoretical studies \citep{oono2019graph, cai2020note} show that over-smoothing causes the expressive power of GNNs to decrease exponentially with depth, while \citet{keriven2022not} proves that in linear GNNs a finite number of convolutions improves learning before over-smoothing kicks in.
+On the other hand, \citet{cong2021provable} argues that over-smoothing does not necessarily happen in practice, and a deeper model is provably expressive.
+While over-smoothing and role of skip connections in GNNs are theoretically analyzed in some works \citep{NeurIPS2021_Esser}, the influence of different convolutions that causes over-smoothing and their interplay with skip connections is not studied.
+For a comprehensive theory survey see \cite{Jegelka2022Arxiv}. \\ \\ \textbf{Conclusion.} The performance of GCNs is significantly influenced by the architecture choices, but existing learning theoretic bounds for GCNs do not provide insights specifically into the representation power of the graph convolutions and the influence of activation functions.
+We present a NTK based analysis that characterizes different convolutions, thereby proving the strong representation power of $\rmS_{row}$ in community detection and explaining why $\rmS_{row}$, and to some extent $\rmS_{sym}$, are preferred in practice (Theorem \ref{th:NTK_diff_op}).
+In contrast to applying spectral analysis of the convolutions to explain over-smoothing, our explicit characterization of the network provides more exact quantification of the impact of over-smoothing in deep GCNs (Corollary \ref{th:ntk_inf_gcn}, see Figures \ref{fig:pop_ntk_filters_homo} and \ref{fig:dcsbm_wo_skip}).
 In addition, the NTKs for GCNs with skip connections enable precise understanding of the role of skip connections in countering the over-smoothing effect (Theorems \ref{th:ntk_skippc_inf}--\ref{th:ntk_inf_skip_alp}).
-While the assumption of DC-SBM may seem restrictive, experiments on Cora and Citeseer demonstrate that our theoretical findings hold beyond DC-SBM, although formally characterizing such behavior could be difficult without model assumptions.
-We note that our analysis could be extended by considering feature information $(\rmX\rmX^T \neq \rmI_n)$ or random samples from DC-SBM, which would require more involved analysis but could provide further insights into GCNs, such as interplay between graph and feature information.
+Another value addition of our analysis is the exact quantification of the role of non-linearity (Theorem~\ref{th:relu_pop_ntk}).
+While the DC-SBM assumption may seem restrictive, it is important to note that the impact of depth is derived for different convolutions exactly, therefore, making our result stronger and more precise than a general comment on the effect of over-smoothing resulting from these convolutions.
+Moreover, the experiments on \emph{Cora} and \emph{Citeseer} show that the general trends of our theoretical results extend beyond DC-SBM, although formally characterizing such behavior is difficult without model assumptions.